google/santa/Docs/index.md

 The following documents give an overview on how Santa accomplishes binary whitelisting/blacklisting at the enterprise scale.

-- [Binary Whitelisting](introduction/binary-whitelisting-overview.md): How Santa makes allow or deny decisions for any `exec()` taking place.
+- [Binary Whitelisting](introduction/binary-whitelisting-overview.md): How Santa makes allow or deny decisions for any `execve()` taking place.
 - [Syncing](introduction/syncing-overview.md): How configuration and whitelist / blacklist rules are applied from a sync-server.

 #### Deployment